bormaxi8080/osint-timeline/DRAFT.md

 OSINT - I.A. - AI tools they are excellent support for the OSINT Analyst's activity.
 They allow us to reduce the time of a collection activity or to schedule various data.
 In general, they can provide support for drafting reports, transcription of audio files, video analysis and programming support: https://github.com/CScorza/OSINT-IA

 LLM Scraper is a TypeScript library that allows you to convert **any** webpages into structured data using LLMs: https://github.com/mishushakov/llm-scraper

+yt-chat is a tool designed to help you summarize any Youtube video: https://github.com/Fonction-Labs/yt-chat

 Embed-Photos - Super simple MLX (apple silicon) CLIP based photo similarity web app: https://github.com/harperreed/photo-similarity-search